 SHI outputs information collected using SMART (Self-Monitoring Analysis and Reporting Technology) Drive Technology.
-The data provided on this tab helps you to anticipate any disk failures based on a variety of monitored disk properties.
+The data provided on this tab helps you anticipate any disk failures based on various monitored disk properties.

 How to Enable SMART Monitoring

 To access the SMART attributes of an individual disk: